hoehleatsu/OpenSthlm/README.md

 The contents are as follows:
 * `osdata2df.R` R code for illustrating how to pull XML data from Dataportalen using JSON and convert into a nice `data.frame` to work with.
+* `pop.pdf` Resulting graphic from `osdata2df.R`showing the population in Stockholm Kommune for the years 2007-2012.